ilendl2/one-click-hugo/site/content/ministries/men-women.md

     image: /img/flower-guild.jpg
     link: /ministries/flower-guild/
   - details: >-
-      The Survivors Group provides support and education to individuals and families who have experienced the loss of a loved one.
+      The Survivors Group was formed in 2018 in response to the need for fellowship and support among those parishioners who have lost loved ones.
+The group meets to provide counselling to members.
     title: The Survivors Group
     image: /img/survivors-group.jpg
     link: /ministries/survivors-group/